John W. Richmond

 John W. Richmond was appointed tenured Professor and Dean of the College of Music at the University of North Texas on August 1, 2016.
 He began his second, five-year term as Dean on August 1, 2021.
 Previously, Richmond served as Professor and Director of the Glenn Korff School of Music at the University of Nebraska-Lincoln (UNL; 2003-2016) and as Professor and in various administrative appointments in the School of Music at the University of South Florida-Tampa (USF; 1987-2003).

-During Dean Richmond’s tenure at UNT, the College of Music has (1) launched a college-wide strategic planning initiative, including a series of college-wide faculty/staff retreats, (2) reversed 6 years of steady enrollment declines, increasing the College enrollment by 9 percent, (3) secured $300K in institutional funding and completed a facilities-programming project for a renovation and expansion of the UNT music facilities, utilizing the team of BRW, HGA, and Kirkegaard Associates, (4) secured $11M in facilities funding to renovate the Commander Nicholas and Anna Ricco Music Dean's Suite, the Spec's Charitable Foundation Courtyard, the Choral/Recital Room, the Recital Hall, the Merrill Ellis Intermedia Theater, and Lab West, (5) secured $700K in institutional funding to address accreditation concerns regarding facilities, (6) completed 47 music faculty searches, including 11 new tenure-track faculty lines, (7) completed 15 staff searches, including 3 new staff lines, (8) completed the reappointment reviews of 9 division (department) chairs, (9) appointed/on-boarded a new Associate Dean for Operations and a new Assistant Dean for Business and Finance, (10) responded comprehensively to the COVID-19 pandemic, (11) secured approval and deployed the “Accept’d” CRM platform for all College of Music camp/workshop/college applications and registrations, (12) launched a new artistic/scholarly initiative with institutions and artists in Austria, China, The Czech Republic, Germany, Italy, South Korea, Thailand, and Wales (13) funded a new music-business-plan writing competition in the Music Entrepreneurship Program, (14) secured approval and funding from the UNT Office of Research and Innovation for a college-wide faculty development initiative to pair as mentors UNT Guggenheim Fellows in music with UNT music faculty currently seeking Guggenheim fellowships.
-Thus far, two UNT music faculty have been awarded Guggenheim Fellowships -- Sungji Hong and Panayiotis Kokoras, (15) launched a Media Composer-in-Residence for film/TV composer Bruce Broughton, (16) secured institutional support to fund 4 full-tuition undergraduate string quartets in the College of Music, (17) provided funding for a graduate woodwind quintet, a graduate brass quintet, and a piano trio in our Center for Chamber Music Studies, (18) worked in partnership with UNT's residential high-school Texas Academy of Math and Science (TAMS) to create a new music track within it, (19) in partnership with UNT System, completed a transition audit of all COM financial affairs, (20) expanded College of Music high-definition webcasting capabilities from one concert venue to six, (21) secured a $2.1 million contract with the Dallas Independent School District for a Virtual Private Lessons Program, (22) sought and secured re-accreditation from the National Association of Schools of Music (NASM), and (23) grown its endowment by 122.11 percent to over $41.2 million.
+During Dean Richmond’s tenure at UNT, the College of Music has (1) launched a college-wide strategic planning initiative, including a series of college-wide faculty/staff retreats, (2) reversed 6 years of steady enrollment declines, increasing the College enrollment by 9 percent, (3) secured $300K in institutional funding and completed a facilities-programming project for a renovation and expansion of the UNT music facilities, utilizing the team of BRW, HGA, and Kirkegaard Associates, (4) secured $11M in facilities funding to renovate the Commander Nicholas and Anna Ricco Music Dean's Suite, the Spec's Charitable Foundation Courtyard, the Choral/Recital Room, the Recital Hall, the Merrill Ellis Intermedia Theater, and Lab West, (5) secured $700K in institutional funding to address accreditation concerns regarding facilities, (6) completed 54 music faculty searches, including 11 new tenure-track faculty lines, (7) completed 20 staff searches, including 3 new staff lines, (8) completed the reappointment reviews of 9 division (department) chairs, (9) appointed/on-boarded two new Associate Deans for Operations and a new Assistant Dean for Business and Finance, (10) responded comprehensively to the COVID-19 pandemic, (11) secured approval and deployed the “Accept’d” CRM platform for all College of Music camp/workshop/college applications and registrations, (12) launched a new artistic/scholarly initiative with institutions and artists in Austria, China, The Czech Republic, Germany, Italy, South Korea, Thailand, and Wales (13) funded a new music-business-plan writing competition in the Music Entrepreneurship Program, (14) secured approval and funding from the UNT Office of Research and Innovation for a college-wide faculty development initiative to pair as mentors UNT Guggenheim Fellows in music with UNT music faculty currently seeking Guggenheim fellowships.
+Thus far, two UNT music faculty have been awarded Guggenheim Fellowships -- Sungji Hong and Panayiotis Kokoras, (15) launched a Media Composer-in-Residence for film/TV composer Bruce Broughton, (16) secured institutional support to fund 4 full-tuition undergraduate string quartets in the College of Music, (17) provided funding for a graduate woodwind quintet, a graduate brass quintet, and a piano trio in our Center for Chamber Music Studies, (18) worked in partnership with UNT's residential high-school Texas Academy of Math and Science (TAMS) to create a new music track within it, (19) in partnership with UNT System, completed a transition audit of all COM financial affairs, (20) expanded College of Music high-definition webcasting capabilities from one concert venue to six, (21) secured a $2.1 million contract with the Dallas Independent School District for a Virtual Private Lessons Program, (22) sought and secured re-accreditation from the National Association of Schools of Music (NASM), and (23) grown its endowment by 122.11 percent to over $41.2 million as of September 2023.
 For a summary of current rankings for the UNT College of Music, please see https://music.unt.edu/rankings-and-statistics and https://www.unt.edu/rankings/college-music.
 New curricula in the College of Music since 2016 include the undergraduate "Music Electronics" concentration in Composition Studies, the BA in Critical Studies in Music and Society, the MBA in Music Business (offered in partnership with our G. Brint Ryan College of Business), the Commercial Music minor, and the Music Business minor.
-A new BA in Commercial Music degree (tracks to include General, Music Business, Music for Media, and Production) is planned for Fall 2024.
+A new BA in Commercial Music degree (tracks to include General, Music Business, Music for Media, and Production) will accept applications beginning this Fall 2024.

 During his tenure at UNL, Richmond guided the Glenn Korff School of Music (GKSOM) in the development of a strategic plan, the successful application for re-accreditation to the National Association of Schools of Music (NASM), the successful application for initial accreditation to the National Association of Schools of Dance, the creation of new MM and DMA degree programs in Jazz Studies, the creation of a new Ph.D. degree in Music, the creation of a new string quartet residency, the recruitment of the Chiara String Quartet to occupy that residency, the creation of 8 new faculty lines, and the completion of 22 faculty searches.
 Finally, Dr. Richmond helped UNL and the University of Nebraska Foundation expand its financial resources supporting music and dance such that the GKSOM endowments quadrupled to roughly $20 million.